teamstobor/nestcam/README.md

 #### Instructions

+1. Connect the camera to Raspberry Pi

-1. Download and Install PiBakery from http://www.pibakery.org/download.html
+2. Download and Install PiBakery from http://www.pibakery.org/download.html

-2. In PiBakery, write a program to set up Wifi on First Boot.
+3. In PiBakery, write a program to set up Wifi on First Boot.
 See example below:

 ![First Boot Program](images/pibakery_firstboot.png)

 Replace **network-name** and **network-password** as per your home wifi setup.

-3. Insert microSD card into SDHC sleeve and insert that into PC/Laptop SDHC slot.
+4. Insert microSD card into SDHC sleeve and insert that into PC/Laptop SDHC slot.

-4. Format the microSD card.
+5. Format the microSD card.

-5. In PiBakery, click on **Write**.
+6. In PiBakery, click on **Write**.

+7. Put the microSD card in Raspberry Pi

+8. Power up Raspberry Pi

+9. Use [PuTTY](http://www.putty.org/) to connect to Raspberry Pi terminal

+9. Follow installation instructions to install Rpi Web Cam : http://elinux.org/RPi-Cam-Web-Interface#Basic_Installation

+10. Use a browser on your phone to connect to the ip-address of the raspberry pi.
+You should now see the video from the camera.

 ### Field Testing